MSc in Medical Microbiology: Career Path

 Career Options

-The program is designed to prepare students for careers in research, healthcare, and public health, as well as to provide a foundation for further study at the doctoral level.
+The program is designed to prepare students for careers in research, healthcare, and public health and to provide a foundation for further study at the doctoral level.
 It is often completed in two years of full-time study, although part-time and online programs may also be available.

 Admission to an MSc in Medical Microbiology program typically requires a bachelor's degree in a related field, such as biology, chemistry, or biochemistry, and a strong background in the natural sciences.
 Some programs may also require the submission of transcripts, letters of recommendation, and a personal statement.